-- The short answer as to what Sally Fallon once recommended I drink instead of coffee is, “Dandy Blend“, and it happens to be my favorite coffee replacement because it really does somewhat resemble coffee in flavor and aroma.
+- The short answer as to what Sally Fallon once recommended I drink instead of coffee is, “Dandy Blend“, and it happens to be my favorite and a pretty good coffee replacement because it really does somewhat resemble coffee in flavor and aroma.
 I mostly drink this on those afternoons when I feel like a hot beverage, but I’ve already had coffee that morning.
 If I drink it right after a cup of coffee, then it doesn’t taste good to me, but if I drink it later, on its own, then I love it.
 And it’s actually good for you, too.

 - Teeccinohas been recommended by a lot of people as another good replacement, and some have gone totally off coffee with it, but this one didn’t do it for me.